DarkWiiPlayer/spooder/readme.md

 		end;
 	}

-## SPOODER\_INIT
+## Initialisation & Cleanup

-The `spooder` executable will look for this environment variable and, if found, run it as a shell command.
+The `spooder` executable will look for the `SPOODER_INIT` and `SPOODER_CLEANUP` variables and run their contents as shell scripts before and after running.

-It is recommended to set this to run `sudo -K` to reset the sudo credentials.
+These variables can be used, for example, to compile task files written in moonscript and delete the resulting Lua files afterwards, or to clear the sudo password cache with `sudo -K` to make sure tasks never run as root without first asking for a password.

-This way, potential `sudo` commands inside spooder tasks won't run without asking for a password first.
+Note that clearing the sudo cache should be thought of as a last line of defense; it won't make it "safe" to run untrusted code.